sweattep/ancient_quotes/README.md

 >It is not the healthy who need a doctor, but the sick.
 But go and learn what this means: 'I desire mercy, not sacrifice.'

 >Is any good you may have done at all helpful to Him?

+>And they are dogs whose soul is greedy, and they do not know how to be satisfied.
+They shall be evil and they do not know understanding.
+All of them turned to their way, each man to this side and to that side